Master in Plant Health Management

 College of Food, Agricultural, and Environmental Sciences

-Ohio State's online Master in Plant Health Management (MPHM) degree prepares students and working professionals who wish to become experts in plant health for advancement or a career change.
+Ohio State's online Master in Plant Health Management (MPHM) degree prepares students and working professionals who wish to become experts in plant health and plant pathology for advancement or a career change.

 The flexibility of this online plant science degree program is well-suited for working professionals and non-traditional students alike.